DrYenyen/PPPwn-Windows-Guide-PokersKunGUI/README.md

 ![-](imgs/10.JPG)
 Press *START* on the GUI
 **Notice** if the GUI is stuck on *WAIT* move the stage2.bin file to another location your desktop for example
+Then from the tool select it at it's new loaction
 Then on your PS4 Press X to **Test Internet connection**